influxdata/giraffe/CONTRIBUTING.md

 ## Development

-Common development workflows are codified via `Makefile`s.
+Common development workflows are codified via scripts in the `package.json` file.

 ### Developing with the docs app